khachapuris/clic/README.md

      {'use_meta': True}],
 ]

+# Register the keyboard mappings in `CLIC_MAPPINGS` (optional)
 CLIC_MAPPINGS = {
     'aleph': 'ℵ',
 }
 ```

-After you save the file, run the calculator and try out its new abilities:
+After the file is saved, you can use the functionality inside clic:

 ```
 clic: double(4.5) = 9